codeforsanjose/project-happening-atm/README.md

         ```
         *   Message Trace Ohrt on Slack if you need secret key values

-4. Initialize server
+4. Initialize server locally
     1. Install project dependencies:
-        1. Navigate to the root of the project's directory
+        1. Navigate to the `/backend` directory
         2. Run command:
             ```bash
             npm install
             ```
+    2. Start server:
+        1. Navigate to the `/backend` directory
         2. Run command:
             ```bash
-       npm run dev
+            npm run start
             ```
-    3. View the website (aka frontend) at http://localhost:3000
-    4. View the GraphQL api playground at http://localhost:3000/graphql
+    4. View the GraphQL API playground at http://localhost:3000/graphql
 5. Make modifications to the codebase to address the issue you're working on

 ### Notes
-If changes are made to `/server/docker/dev/init.sql`, the old docker image must be deleted, regenerated and containerized for the changes to take place.
+If changes are made to `/backend/docker/dev/init.sql`, the old docker image must be deleted, regenerated and containerized for the changes to take place.

 The command for deleting the previous image is:
 ```bash